 You’ll find three general types of pea plants that you can add to your garden.
 Of course, there are many varieties in each broad type.

-- Snow Peas have edible, flat pods with small peas inside.
-Snow peas are great for stir-fry dishes.
+These have edible, flat pods with small peas inside.
+Snow peas are great for stir-fry dishes; you might have eaten them in Chinese food dishes.

 Within these categories, you can find bush or pole peas.
 Bush peas only reach a maximum of 30 inches of height, but they do spread out more.
 Pole peas can grow taller than three feet tall and require a support system.